EOSIO/eos/docs/10_utilities/fill-queue/index.md

 ### Filter one action for a contract

-To filter only one action of a smart contract, set the ``filtered-actions`` configuration property to the name of the contract followed by a column and the name of the action.
+To filter only one action of a smart contract, add a ``filtered-actions`` configuration property and set its value to be the name of the contract followed by a column `:` and the name of the action.

 For example to filter only the action `transfer` for `eosio.token` contract set the configuration file to contain the following line: